zero-plus-x/neoform/readme.md

 Where:

-* `validate` – entire form validation action.
-It will validate all fields and if they're valid, it will a provided callback (`onSubmit` handler in most cases)
+* `validate` – entire form validation action: it will validate all fields and if they're valid it will invoke a provided callback (`onSubmit` handler in most cases)
 * `validationStatus` – `true` | `false` | `undefined` status of entire form validation

 #### Validators